holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 </p>
 <br>

-- Paste the information you [copied earlier to your clipboard](#how-to-report-an-error-message), in the section titled "**Error Message**" and fill the other information as directed.
+- Paste the information [copied earlier to your clipboard](#how-to-report-an-error-message) in the **Error Message **section, and fill in the other information as directed.

-- Click on "**Submit new issue**" button at the bottom of the Bug/Issue report screen.
+- Click on the "**Submit new issue**" button at the bottom of the Bug/Issue report screen.

 - A new issue will now be created with the included information.